 - The respective intellectual property rights of the provider of, and the recipient of, the proprietary materials.

-Examples of materials that are often transferred under an MTA
+These are some materials often transferred under an MTA:

-As with other agreements with outside parties, an authorized institutional signature is required in addition to the signature of the PIPrincipal Investigator View Boston University's policy on.../PD.
+As with other agreements with outside parties, an authorized institutional signature is required in addition to the signature of the PI/PD.

 Incoming Material Transfer Agreements